• Skip to primary navigation

 6. In Toronto with kids?
 Go to the Ontario Science Centre!

 This suggestion will take you outside of Toronto proper, but it is worth the drive if you are visiting Toronto with kids.
-It has been 20+ years since I last visited the Ontario Science Centre on a middle school field trip, but I still remember the baseball pitch of the Sports Arena.
-Though the sports exhibit is now rented out to other museums, the permanent collection includes The Living Earth.
+Among the permanent collection exhibits is The Living Earth.
 In this thrilling exhibit, young explorers can walk through a rainforest, crawl through a cave, touch a tornado, and see a coral reef and poisonous dart frogs.

 Plan Your Visit to the Ontario Science Centre